ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-3.md

 	// ...
 }
 ```
-Now, we can replace the action called on `submit` with our new command, passing it into editor's `execute()` method, along with the abbreviation and title values.
+We can now replace the action called on `submit` with our new command, passing it into editor's `execute()` method, along with the abbreviation and title values.

 ```js
 // abbreviation/abbreviationui.js